Felpham Sailing Club (West Sussex)

 - Aldwick beach is the continuation of a single long stretch of West Sussex pebble beaches.
 As with all beaches in this area you have pebbles only at high tide and then as the tide goes out you get compact sand.
 The tide goes out a long way giving lots of space and exposes some rocks to explore.
 The beach has some colourful beach huts and a small beachside cafe that has tables and sells hot and cold food.
 The beach here also has some small fishing boats that get pulled onto the beach.
 Behind the beach you have Marine Park that gives an alternative to the pebbles and sand and also some more space whilst the tide is in.
 Beach huts, beach cafe selling hot and cold food, parking (pay and display Apr-Sept and free Oct – Mar), gardens and grass area.

-- Middleton-on-Sea beach is a great family beach that has a high water pebble area and then sand at mid to low tide.
-At low tide, you can walk for miles in either direction to Bognor Regis or Littlehampton.
-The beach has a high pebble bank with grass area, but the pebbles can be steep to go down.
-You have good rock pools at low tide around the rock coastal defences and these sea defence rocks also provide some natural protection from an on-shore wind.
-It is very hard to park by Middleton-on-Sea beach as the area is backed by private estates with no vehicle access, although a few public footpaths lead from the road to the beach.
+- Middleton-on-Sea beach is a great family beach that has a high water pebble area and then sands at mid to low tide when you can walk for miles in either direction to Bognor Regis or Littlehampton.
+The beach has a high pebble bank with some grass area, but the pebbles can be steep to go down.
+You have good rock pools at low tide around the rock coastal defence that sits off the beach towards Elmer and these sea defence rocks also provide some natural protection from any on-shore wind.
+It is very hard to park by Middleton-on-Sea beach as the area is backed by private gated estates with no vehicle access, although a few public footpaths lead from the main road to the beach with some parking (postcode PO22 7SR) in the village centre.
 On a positive, due to parking difficulties, you will always have plenty of space to spread out.
 You have no facilities on the beach but close by in Middleton-on-Sea you have a couple of pubs, chippy, cafe and shops.

 Booking.com interactive map